solarslurpi/RaspPiCam/readme.md

 # BirdCam
 We have an outdoor fountain whose major purpose is to serve the birds that enjoy taking baths in it.
-There are different birds that come by.
-There are different interactions that happen between the birds.

-I found the brief times I have watched the fountain when birds are there to brings a joyous sense of happiness.
-When I could not be in our backyard, I found myself wondering if there were any birds there.
-Was there a bird dipping their bodies in the water and then shaking the water off?
-Was a big ol' bluebird squawking at a few of the finches that come by (typically fidgeting and fighting amongst themselves)?

 I wanted to view the birds at our fountain from anywhere on a Smart TV, tablet, phone, or PC.

-To do this, I decided to build a birdcam using a Raspberry Pi.

-Since building stuff provides a sense of joy and accomplishment I built a birdcam based around a Raspberry Pi.

-Besides, it always amazes me how much we learn AND how much the many gifted folks on the Internet have shared what they have learned when we take a journey through the DIY world.
+## Streaming to A Smart TV
+To do this, I chose YouTube Live Streaming as the method.
+I had no clue how to do this when I started this project.
+## Camera and Sending the Stream
+I chose to use a Zero W Raspberry Pi and the Raspberry Pi camera to do this.
+Once again, I was clueless on how to do this.
+# Goal of this Document
+The goal of this document is to provide a method we can use to stream from a Raspberry Pi camera to a YouTube Live Stream.

+If you are reading this __Please__ let me know how we can improve on the method!
+What would you do differently?

 So let our adventure begin!

-# Streaming Method
+# YouTube Live Stuff
+This section discusses what we need to do prior to our Raspberry Pi sending audio/video to a YouTube Live Streaming channel.
+## Get a Channel
+We need a live stream channel for a camera to send it's audio/video to.

+I learned we can create multiple live stream channels.
+We start with a Google account, then we go to our account's list of channels `https://www.youtube.com/account`.
+From here we create a new channel and click buttons until we get to Live Streaming.
+It takes 24 hours for the live stream to be activated.
+I learned this by browsing [How to Manage Multiple YouTube Channels: Tips and Tools](https://blog.hootsuite.com/multiple-youtube-channels/).
+## Get a Permanent URL
+- _TODO - Permanent URL_
+I am waiting for 24 hours to go by so that I can use the fountain cam channel.
+I hope to use the info in the article [How to get a Permanent Link for a YouTube Livestream](https://techswift.org/2020/09/30/how-to-get-a-permanent-link-for-a-youtube-livestream/)...
+# Raspberry Pi Stuff
+This section gives us a high level view of the software running on the Rasp Pi that gets us to an encoding and stream that is then sent to YouTube over wifi.
+## Software Flow
+Here's the flow we'll be implementing
 ```
 Camera pointed at Fountain ==> raspivid captures raw h.264 video stream (pipes into...)==> ffmpeg creates "fake" audio + copies h.264 video stream then outputs rtmp stream with YouTube Live Key ==> YouTube Live shows stream
 ```
-Key to the streaming method is using a Rasp Pi Camera attached to the Zero W.  This way, the `raspivid` software that is installed with the Rasp Pi OS is able to easily give us an h264 video stream.
-We then pipe the h264 video stream to the `ffmpeg` software.  `ffmpeg` takes in the video and multiplexes it with a "fake" audio signal.
+The `raspivid` software is installed with the Rasp Pi OS.
+It  is able to easily give us an `h264` video stream.
+We then pipe the `h264` video stream to the `ffmpeg` software.  `ffmpeg` takes in the video and multiplexes it with a "fake" audio signal.
 The audio/video channel is sent out onto the Internet by `ffmpeg` using the `RTMP` protocol and the key provided by my YouTube Live channel.

+- _TODO: Audio_
+Unfortunately for us, the camera does not include audio.
+I hope to add this in after figuring out the video side.

 Here's the `raspivid` and `ffmpeg` commands I used:
 ```
 raspivid -o - -ih -t 0 -b 1000000 | ffmpeg -i - -f s16le -i /dev/zero -c:v copy -c:a aac -g 50 -f flv -flvflags no_duration_filesize rtmp://a.rtmp.youtube.com/live2/[YOUTUBE LIVE KEY]
 ```
 Even after searching and reading other attempts at YouTube Live Streaming from a Raspberry Pie, I spent __a significant amount of time__ figuring out what commands work best.
-I plan to document the parameters I picked in more detail below.
+The options used with the commands are documented below.
 # Hardware
 - [Rasp Pi Zero W](https://www.adafruit.com/product/3400)
 - [Power cord for Rasp Pi](https://www.adafruit.com/product/1995)